 If the couple does not get married within 90 days, the fiancé(e) may be required to leave the United States, and if the fiancé(e) does not leave the United States, she or he will be removed.
-The only exception is if the couple gets married after the 90 days and the same petitioner submits a new I-130 petition, the fiancé(e) may then adjust using the I-130 instead of the fiancé petition.40
+The only exception is if the couple gets married after the 90 days and the same petitioner then submits anI-130 petition, the fiancé(e) may then adjust using an approvedI-130 instead of the fiancé petition.
+The K-1 fiancé(e) cannot change status or adjust through a different visa petition filed by a different petitioner.